cr1901/pcbios/biosdesc.md

 Mem in kb = (SW2-5)*512 + (SW2-1 to SW2-4)*32 + (SW1-3 to SW1-4)*16
 ```
 Because BIOS checks mainboard RAM first, SW1-3 and SW1-4 should be asserted (set to OFF position) before any of SW2-1 to SW2-5 are asserted.

+###Keyboard
+Page 4-4 of the 1984 Technical Reference Manual contains an error.
+PCLK (14MHz or so) should *not* be connected to the keyboard clock.
+The keyboard clock should be connected to the input of LS175.
+PCLK presumably just adds a delay relative to the keyboard data line when being clocked into a shift register.

+If I had a desktop computer, I'd likely be using a modern clone of the Model F keyboard with USB- or even a real one that converts scancodes to AT/PS/2 protocol!
+I already [built a converter before](http://www.vintage-computer.com/vcforum/showthread.php?15907-AT-to-XT-Keyboard-Converter&p=306127#post306127).
+Sadly, since doing this project, I lost most of my information.

+IMHO, what actually happens in the XT keyboard protocol, although simple, is not extensively documented, compared to the more-complx AT protocol.
+An XT protocol decoder can be built with 3 TTL chips:
+* 74LS322 shift register for the data itself
+* 74LS74 that controls when to trigger interrupts and inhibit shift register input
+* 74LS07 for buffering data lines which can control the open-collector keyboard clock and data

+The keyboard clocks in a data byte byte by first pulling its clock line low and data line high.
+Both lines open-collector, meaning either side can pull the line from high to low to say "I need to tell you something".
+The keyboard then releases the clock high, which causes the shift register to accept the input high data.
+The next 8 bits, which can be a combination of 0 and 1, are clocked in on the rising edge in the same manner.
+After the last bit is clocked, the PC pulls the data line low and triggers an interrupt (IRQ 1).

+To be continued.

 ##Expansion Card Hardware
 Expansion cards are likely to provide the following hardware (*that BIOS is likely to initialize if found*) as well: